stephen-cd/MAtimeclock/README.md

 <h3>Prerequisites</h3>

-The back-end (MAtimeclock-BE) has been configured and a copy of the SQLite database file has been obtained.
+The back-end (MAtimeclock-BE) has been configured and a copy of the SQLite database file has been obtained.<br>
 Node.js and Electron are installed and a directory has been created for the application.
 Instructions for this can be found [here](https://www.electronjs.org/docs/latest/tutorial/quick-start).
 Please follow up until and including setting the start command.

 <h3>Steps</h3>